 |Transnational education (TNE) award courses||Transnational education (TNE) non-award study|

 Public transnational award courses and programs are managed by the sponsoring faculty/faculties.
 Executive Deans are responsible for the oversight of financial and risk arrangements including the development of business and risk management plans, price setting, annual monitoring of expenditure against income, and undertaking annual reviews of financial viability and risk and reporting to the Provost.

-Corporate transnational award courses and programs are managed by the QUT Business School, including oversight of financial arrangements.
+Corporate transnational award courses and non-award study are managed by the QUT Business School, including oversight of financial arrangements.

 The Provost monitors the viability and risk profile of each transnational education (TNE) program as part of annual planning and review for Executive Deans and, where there is significant adverse variation from the original proposal, may refer relevant documents to the Programs Executive Committee for review and advice.

 All transnational education courses and programs are subject to quality assurance processes.